adamwoolhether/algo/README.md

 _Counting X_
 Return the number of "x's" in a given string.
-Given string `"axbxcxd"` it should reutnr 3.
+Given string `"axbxcxd"` it should return 3.
 Subproblem is `"xbxcxd"`
 We call `countX("xbxcxd")` and get 3.
 We would need to add 1 if the first char was "x", or just return that if not.
 ```go
 func countX(str string) int {